 Calming activities are most often used with the child who has a hypersensitive sensory system.

 Waking/Alerting activities are most often used with the child who has a hyposensitive sensory system.

+CALMING ACTIVITIES

-CALMING ACTIVITIES WAKING/ALERTING ACTIVITIES Use activities that wake or alert a Use activities that calm a child's body child's body before feedings, before feedings, especially if they become overstimulated. especially if they tend to be understimulated.
-1) Use rhythmic, repetitive touch, movements and sounds to calm and soothe a child such 1 Use gentle activities before or during as: feedings or that wake a child if she has fallen asleep such as: ⇒ patting on the back or bottom using a rhythmic pattern changing her diaper ⇒ making a repetitive "shushing" sound changing her clothes ⇒ bouncing gently using a steady rhythm stroking her feet $\Rightarrow$ rocking in arms or a chair using a steady holding and talking to her rhythm bouncing gently $\Rightarrow$ swinging or swaying in arms using a steady patting on the back or bottom rhythm burping $\Rightarrow$ singing ⇒ listening to soothing music or music with a 2 Offer age-appropriate objects or activities strong and steady beat to wake up the face and mouth before ⇒ massaging the body using a rhythmic pattern eating such as: ⇒ facial or body massage 2 Offer age-appropriate objects to suck on, mouth or chew before and after meals such ⇒ toothbrushes (vibrating or regular)
+- Use activities that calm a child's body before feedings, especially if they become overstimulated. - Use rhythmic, repetitive touch, movements and sounds to calm and soothe a child such as: - patting on the back or bottom using a rhythmic pattern - ⇒ making a repetitive "shushing" sound - ⇒ bouncing gently using a steady rhythm - ⇒ rocking in arms or a chair using a steady rhythm - ⇒ swinging or swaying in arms using a steady rhythm - ⇒ singing - listening to soothing music or music with a strong and steady beat - ⇒ massaging the body using a rhythmic pattern - Offer age-appropriate objects to suck on, mouth or chew before and after meals such as: